dhamaniasad/ajaxpoll/README.md

 ```
 $insertvote = $ac."||".$an."||".$aa."||".$rk."||".$op."||".$ab;
 ```
-The syntax of this part is pretty easy to understand if you just compare the two parts.
+The syntax of this part is pretty easy to understand if you just compare the two parts I've pasted here($insertvote).
 At this point, you cannot change the $op or $ab, or whatever else you called the options, as that would break your code.
 Just keep that in mind.

 Part 4:
 ```